ppodhajski/blender_28_mod/README.md

     curve = create_random_splines_within_curve(1000, 100)

 ## Issues
-One minor issue with Bezier splines: the rendered hair will be cut slightly before the last control point.
-Increasing the spline resolution reduces the issue.
+One issue: if you go in Preview mode and assign a material to a curve that had none, Blender crashes.
+Solution: you have to assign the material before Preview mode.
 Don't hesitate to report any issue you see.